MUSC gets grant to establish statewide palliative telehealth program - South Carolina Radio Network

 “Us being able to bring that care to rural citizens in South Carolina . . . it’s going to be the best thing that we can get to them,” she said.
 “Get to them earlier and help them in their disease course of care.”

-Coyne said the telehealth program will also help educate medical professionals in the effective methods MUSC has in its palliative care program.
+Coyne said the telehealth program will also help educate medical professionals in the methods MUSC uses in its own program.
 It will help establish relationships with rural health care facilities.

-“As we’re helping them care for their patients we’re giving them education and an opportunity to learn more about palliative care so that they’re more equipped to handle palliative care patients as we move forward with this project,” he said.

 “Nationally there is a great shortage of palliative care clinicians and programs such as this help increase education about palliative care whenever we see patients,” Coyne said.
 “So that the care will be elevated wherever this program is established.

+Duke Endowment leaders said MUSC received the grant due to its past success and expertise.

-“Palliative care programs have demonstrated the ability to support patients with serious illness by improving pain and symptom management, reducing anxiety and depression, and increasing patient and family satisfaction,” said Lin Hollowell, director of health care for The Duke Endowment.
+“Palliative care programs have demonstrated the ability to support patients with serious illness by improving pain and symptom management, reducing anxiety and depression, and increasing patient and family satisfaction,” the endowment’s health care director Lin Hollowell said.
 “By bringing an intentional focus on holistically meeting the needs of patients facing serious, life-threatening illnesses, this effort will improve care for people across South Carolina.”

 Although the grant is for three years, Seidenschmidt and Coyne hope the program will be self-sustaining before the funding runs out.